CareyMetheringham/Pooled_GP/README.md

 # Gppool

-Gppool is an R based pipeline for performing genomic prediction on pool-seq data, using rrBLUP
+Gppool is an R based pipeline for performing genomic prediction on pool-seq data, using rrBLUP.

+The pipeline was a designed and tested on data on ash dieback susceptibility in Fraxinus excelsior.

+This is a beta version of the pipeline

 ## Getting Started